-- Tested Grades Statewide accountability testing is done in grades three through eight only.
-For students in grades kindergarten through two, special age-appropriate assessments are used to chart students' academic progress and are not included in the accountability model. - End-of-Grade Tests Assessments in reading and mathematics in grades three through eight, NC Math end-of-course test for some students in middle school, and science assessments in grades five and eight are counted for academic growth and performance.
-NCEXTEND1 is an alternate assessment for students with disabilities instructed on the NC Extended Content Standards and is included in performance only, not in growth. - English Language Learners Students who are classified as English learners take an English language attainment assessment, which is included in the accountability model for students in grades three through eight
+- Tested Grades Statewide accountability tests are administered in grades 3-8 only.
+For students in grades K-2, special age-appropriate assessments are used to chart students' academic progress and are not included in the accountability model. - End-of-Grade Tests Assessments in reading and mathematics in grades 3-8, NC Math end-of-course tests for some students in middle school, and science assessments in grades 5 and 8 are counted for academic - growth and performance.
+NCEXTEND1 is an alternate assessment for students with disabilities instructed on the NC Extended Content Standards and is included in performance only, not in growth. - English Language Learners Students who are classified as English learners take an English language attainment assessment, which is included in the accountability model for students in grades 3-8.